 The Proposed Alternative would include enhancements to two nearshore reef sites (Ship Shoal 26 ["the Pickets"] and Grand Isle 9 ["Sulfur Mine"]) and nine inshore reef sites located within nine planning areas recently developed to facilitate enhancement opportunities.
 All 11 sites would require both state and federal permits before enhancement activities could begin.
-As of November 2017, ten sites have obtained the needed permits from USACE, while all 11 have received the Consistency Determination from the State Office of Coastal Management.
-All proposed enhancements would conform to the requirements set forth in the State and Federal permits.
+All 11 reef sites have obtained the needed permits from USACE, as well as having received the Consistency Determination from the State Office of Coastal Management.
+All proposed enhancements would conform to the requirements set forth in the state and federal permits.

-The Proposed Alternative is not expected to contribute to short-term or long term adverse impacts to land and marine management.
+The Proposed Alternative is not expected to contribute to short- or long-term adverse impacts to land and marine management.